Package 'brulee'

 Description

-brulee_mlp() fits neural network models using stochastic gradient descent.
+brulee_mlp() fits neural network models.
 Multiple layers can be used.
 For working with two-layer networks in tidymodels, brulee_mlp_two_layer() can be helpful for specifying tuning parameters as scalars.

 Usage